 The technical efficiency and fighting quality of the Red Army during these first months of its existence were extremely low.
 The recruits put on uniforms of varied kinds, and sometimes kept civilian clothing.
 The condition of the arms was poor; there was little training.
-Discipline was extremely loose; the soldiers often held meetings, debated orders, made impossible demands in regard to pay, food and clothing.

-This early Red Army, like the Red Guard detachments from which it could scarcely be distinguished, was effective only against anti-Soviet Russian forces which were equally weak in organization and discipline and less numerous and well-armed.
+Discipline was extremely loose; the soldiers often held meetings, debated orders, made impossible demands in regard to pay, food and clothing.1 anti-Soviet Russian forces which were equally weak in organization and discipline and less numerous and well-armed.
 Against a regular army, such as the Germans in Ukraina or the Czechs in Siberia and on the Volga, they were about as helpless as Chinese troops against Europeans or Japanese.
 The spirit of many of the recruits was expressed by a delegate to a conference of Red Army soldiers which was held in Petrograd late in March who stood up and bellowed, shaking a threatening fist: "Either give us 300 rubles a month with food, clothing and lodging, or we will show the Council of People's Commissars that we are able to defend our interests."
+2